Authentication

 |---|---|

-| Tier | Subscription tier: basic, premium, or enterprise |
+| Tier | free, basic, premium, or enterprise — see Tier behavior |

-| Allowed CEX | Exchanges this key can subscribe to ("*" = all) |
+| Allowed CEX | Exchanges this key may subscribe to (* = all) |

-| Expiration | Optional expiration date – key becomes invalid after this time |
+| Expiration | Optional — key is rejected after this date |

 Security